Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism: Advantages of a drift-free setup

 \section{Advantages of a drift-free setup}

 A common issue in long-term XPCS experiments is that instrumental instability, in particular, drift of the sample or illumination may significantly deteriorate the measurements.
 Drift on the nanometer scale is hard to avoid and leads to a decorrelation without any actual sample dynamics.
-The mask-based, heterodyne geometry proposed here can be realized in an inherently drift-free way when rigorously coupling mask and sample in a monolithic unit.
+Heterodyne detection is particularly vulnerable to drift due to its sensitivity to changes of the relative phase between the signal wave and the reference wave.
+The mask-based geometry proposed here can be realized in an inherently drift-free way when rigorously coupling mask and sample in a monolithic unit.
 The approach is well known from x-ray imaging via mask-based Fourier-transform holography (FTH) \cite{eisebitt_N_2004, buttner_NP_2015,geilhufe_NC_2014} and was also already used in a quasi-static speckle correlation experiment in Bragg geometry \cite{chen_NC_2019}.
 Solutions to practically realize the monolithic connection were already developed for FTH and can directly be transferred to mask-based magnetic XPCS.
 Typically, the actual magnetic samples is produced on the front side of a transparent substrate and the mask is produced into an x-ray-opaque metal film on the back side of the substrate.
 Methods like focused ion beam milling or electron-beam lithography are used to fabricate the aperture in the mask \cite{buttner_OEO_2013}.

 Due to the integrated sample design with a fixed aperture mask, the relative drift between illumination function and the sample is eliminated.
 If the incoming x-ray beam can be approximated as a plane wave (over the size of the aperture), changes of the overlap between the x-ray beam and the aperture mostly only alter the intensity and absolute phase of the exit wave whereas the relative phase between the sample and the mask apertures is conserved.